revk/NOTSCO/ProposedChanges.md

 ### RCP status

 As there are RCPs that don't do broadband and RCPs that don't do telephony, it would seem sensible for the directory to have a flag indicating an RCP handles IAS and/or handles NBICS requests.
-This would avoid even inclding such in a list of RCPs for cases where they do not ofdfer services.
+This would avoid even inclding such in a list of RCPs for cases where they do not offer services.

 # Test platform